 These comments are meant to help guide prospective and current NSF Fellows and their advisers at Vanderbilt, but are not exhaustive.
 Complete information regarding the administration of the program is available in the NSF GRFP website.

-Students are invited to attend a workshop to learn more about applying for NSF fellowships on Tuesday, September 19, at 5:00 PM, in Jacobs Believed in Me Auditorium in Featheringhill Hall.
+Students are invited to attend a workshop to learn more about applying for NSF fellowships on Monday, September 17, at 4:00 PM, in Jacobs Believed in Me Auditorium in Featheringill Hall.
 This workshop is open to first- and second-year graduate students and VU Seniors who are in Biological, Natural, and Social Sciences, and Engineering.
 Read the full details of the workshop announcement.
-Eligible students should register for this event no later than noon on September 19th.
+Eligible students should register for this event no later than noon on September 17th.